New England digs out from second snow storm in a week

 Swaths of Maine and Massachusetts were under a flood watch due to rain coming down on top of the snow, and gusty conditions threatened to down power lines and tree limbs through early Monday, according to the National Weather Service.

-The storm dropped about 15 inches (38 cm) of wet, compact snow over Cape Cod, which juts off mainland Massachusetts, leaving 25,000 customers without power, according to electric utility NSTAR.
+The storm dropped about 15 inches of wet, compact snow over Cape Cod, which juts off mainland Massachusetts, leaving 25,000 customers without power, according to electric utility NSTAR.

 Most of those still without power were expected to have electricity back by late Sunday, the company said in a statement on its website.

-Boston got about 4 inches (10 cm) of snow, the National Weather Service said.
+Boston got about 4 inches of snow, the National Weather Service said.

 Another band of snow is expected to hit the Midwest and East Coast beginning overnight Sunday, according to forecasting service AccuWeather.